Lord Wilson of Culworth (Nicholas Allan Roy Wilson)

 - given Licence to Judge by Her Majesty the Queen to make new law, when he clearly failed to apply the law in the lower courts;

-- considered the most corrupt Judge of the 21st Century.
+- considered on facts (see below) the most corrupt Judge of the 21st Century.

-The Impeachment of Lord Wilson: first ever Supreme Court Judge to be impeached from Judicial Office.
+The Impeachment of Lord Wilson: first ever Supreme Court Judge to be impeached from the Judicial Office.

-Lord Wilson’s views on his intellect and achievements:
+Lord Wilson’s views on his intellect and achievements, by his own admission:

 On entering Oxford College: